The Disappearance of Debra Theresa Pscholka, June 1971

 Debbie’s siblings had her declared dead on September 28, 2017.
 Her parents, Sharon and George, passed away in 1990 and 2002, respectively, and her younger brother Michael passed away in 2016.
 Debbie’s remaining siblings are still looking for her.

 The status of Debbie’s fingerprints is unknown, but her DNA and dentals — including dental x-rays — are available for comparison.
-There are 28 UID exclusions on her NamUs page: one each from CO, WA, CT, IL, and NV, two each from OH and OR, eight from CA, and nine from VA.
-Progression to age 52 (c.
-2010-2011).
-Photo from NamUs.
+While NamUs states that there are 30 UID exclusions total, one of these is a repeat, so there are in fact only 29 unique exclusions: one each from CO, WA, NV, CT, IL, and FL, two each from OH and OR, eight from CA, and nine from VA.

 Debbie’s disappearance has been brought up in a Zodiac forum before, which is how I found out about her case.
 In her WebSleuths thread, users have drawn comparisons to the unsolved murders of Elizabeth Ernstein, Dana Lull, and Cheri Jo Bates, as well as the now-solved disappearance of Cynthia May Hernandez from a movie theater.